ddurette/logstash-input-hikaricp/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

-This plugin was initially forked from https://github.com/logstash-plugins/logstash-input-jmx and modified to the JMX of the Connection Pool HikariCP.
+This plugin was initially forked from https://github.com/logstash-plugins/logstash-input-jmx and modified for the JMX of the Connection Pool HikariCP.

 ## Documentation